Simon Kennedy: 2022 Australian federal election

 Kennedy made a bid to succeed the retiring member for the Division of Bennelong, John Alexander.
-Although historically considered to be a safe Liberal seat, Labor's Jerome Laxale won the two candidate preferred count 50.98% to Kennedy's 49.02%.
+Although historically considered to be a safe Liberal seat, Labor's Jerome Laxale won the two-candidate-preferred count 50.98% to Kennedy's 49.02%.

 Regarding the COVID-19 pandemic, Kennedy indicated some libertarian preferences.
 At an event called A Stand in the Park he expressed concerns about the vaccine mandates which restricted travel and business.
-In a later radio interview, he clarified his view, saying:"I'm pro-vaccine.
+In a later radio interview, he clarified his view, saying:

+I'm pro-vaccine.
 I'm pro-science.
 Of course me and my family are fully vaccinated.
 My wife's an infectious disease doctor, worked throughout the pandemic on the frontline with the doctors and nurses, to get us to 95% vaccination...
 But I'm not about shouting people down if they have a different opinion to mine.

 Entering Parliament

 In early 2024 the Division of Cook became open, with a by-election slated for Saturday 13 April.
 Kennedy and his family moved into the community before the vote, making their home in Woolooware, then began campaigning in shops and beaches.

 Six contenders were considered by 300 local members of the Liberal Party.
-Other candidates for preselection included mayor of Sutherland Shire Carmelo Pesce, Benjamin Britton, and Gwen Cherne, the Veteran Family Advocate Commissioner.
+Other candidates for preselection included then-mayor of Sutherland Shire Carmelo Pesce, Benjamin Britton, and Gwen Cherne, the Veteran Family Advocate Commissioner.

 In the meeting of party members on 4 March, Kennedy won the Liberal preselection to contest the seat.
-He had won support from several party elders in the process, including former NSW Premiers Nick Greiner and Dominic Perrottet, current state Liberal leader Mark Speakman, along with sitting federal parliamentarians Angus Taylor and Senator Dave Sharma.
+He had won support from several party elders in the process, including former NSW Premiers Nick Greiner and Dominic Perrottet, then state Liberal leader Mark Speakman, along with sitting federal parliamentarians Angus Taylor and Senator Dave Sharma.
 Conversely, Labor announced they would not contest the seat, leaving the Greens candidate Martin Moore as Kennedy's strongest opponent.
 Kennedy's campaign message was reported to be aspirational, supporting Australians who want to improve their lives.

 On 13 April 2024, Kennedy won the 2024 Cook by-election with an increased share of votes for the Liberal Party, both in primary votes and in the two-candidate preferred result, in which Kennedy received 71% of the vote.
 He was sworn into Parliament in Canberra on 14 May 2024.

+Shadow Ministry

+On 14 September 2025, Opposition Leader Sussan Ley appointed Kennedy to the Coalition's Shadow Ministry.
+He was tasked with three newly created assistant portfolios: Shadow Assistant Minister for Artificial Intelligence, Shadow Assistant Minister for the Digital Economy, and Shadow Assistant Minister for the Scrutiny of Government Waste.